 My research is fundamentally based on aqueous and isotope geochemistry.
-In general, I investigate carbon cycling (e.g., CO2) on both modern and geologic timescales, but my research spans a variety of landscapes and tools.
+I investigate Earth’s global carbon cycle on both modern and geologic timescales.

-A major theme of my research is understanding silicate chemical weathering, a natural process with controls Earth’s atmospheric CO2 levels on long timescales, and ultimately regulates global temperatures.
-To this end, I have conducted studies on chemical weathering around the world.
+My academic background is in understanding silicate chemical weathering, a natural process with controls Earth’s atmospheric CO2 levels on long timescales, and ultimately regulates global temperatures.
+To this end, I conducted studies on chemical weathering around the world.
 My research has addressed the growing debate on whether chemical weathering of volcanic terranes, such as Iceland, have a disproportionally large impact on Earth’s long-term atmospheric CO2 levels, as well as challenged the long-held assumption that silicate chemical weathering beneath ice sheets is minimal, and investigated the extent to which plant biogeochemical cycling alters the primary signatures of weathering in rivers.